EventStore/EduSvcs-Application-Development-Fundamentals/labs/00_Validate_Setup/instructions.md

 Here is a list of the files in the folder and the functions they perform

-start_cluster.sh

-This will start a docker container running eventstoredb in single node, unsecured mode
+  1. **start_cluster.sh**:  This will start a docker container running EventStoreDB in single node, unsecured mode

-**test_node.js**

-Verifies that you have a working node environment
+  2. **test_node.js**:  Verifies that you have a working node environment

-**test_append.js**

-Verifies that you can write an event to a stream into the esdb instance running in a docker container
+  3. **test_append.js**:  Verifies that you can write an event to a stream into the EventStoreDB instance running in a Docker container

-**test_read.js**

-Verifies that you can read back the events that were written in test_append.js
+  4.  **test_read.js**:  Verifies that you can read the events that were written in test_append.js

-Note that ```test_read.js``` has no error handling code built in, the goal was to keep this code simple, if ```test_read.js``` returns an error it is most likely because you have to run ```test_append.js``` first
+Note that ```test_read.js``` has no error handling code built in.
+The goal for the training is to keep this code simple.
+If ```test_read.js``` returns an error, it is most likely because ```test_append.js``` needs to be executed first.

 ## Instructions

-1. Run start_cluster.sh
+1. Start a Docker container running EventStoreDB.

-Open a terminal window in vscode and run this command ```./start_cluster.sh```
+Run start_cluster.sh by opening the terminal window in VS Code (embedded in Codespaces) and execute the command ```./start_cluster.sh```

-This will start a docker container running eventstoredb.

-clicking on the browser icon (a little globe) in the ports tab, will take you to the webui for eventstoredb.
+Click on the browser icon (a little globe) in the PORTS tab.
+Doing so will take you to the WebUI for EventStoreDB.
 Note you want port 2113.

 2. Verify that your node environment is working